Everett, Washington: Contemporary redevelopment

 The city government began planning for a major redevelopment of a former landfill on the Snohomish River waterfront in the late 1990s, but the project was stalled as private developers declined to move the project forward.
 The original concept for the 139 acre property was an entertainment center with shopping, housing, offices, and parks.
 The riverfront project was ultimately divided into three sections: a southern portion for 235 single-family homes that was constructed in 2016; a center portion with commercial space, apartments, a movie theater, and a small park; and a northern portion with 190 townhomes.
 A similar redevelopment plan for the Port of Everett's 65 acre on the bayside waterfront, known as Port Gardner Wharf, was shelved in 2007 by the developer's financial issues.
 A new development, named Waterfront Place, began construction in 2018 with a hotel, apartments, restaurants, and shops adjacent to the city's public marina.

 Providence Regional Medical Center, formed from a merger of Everett's two hospitals in 1994, completed a major expansion of its North Everett campus in 2011 by opening a 12-story medical tower.
 The first U.S. case of coronavirus disease 2019 was identified in a Snohomish County resident at Providence Regional Medical Center on January 20, 2020.
 As the coronavirus pandemic worsened in the state, mayor Cassie Franklin declared the first shelter-in-place order for Washington state on March 21, 2020.
 In response to a projected revenue shortfall of $14 million caused by the shelter-in-place order, which later spread statewide, the city government laid off 160 employees in May 2020 and plans to cut services.
 The city's original 2020 budget had already been constrained due to a projected deficit caused by a spending gap identified in 2017.

+The first portions of the redeveloped Everett waterfront, a 142-room hotel, opened in 2019 and was followed by apartments and restaurants.
+The opening of the first apartment building was delayed due to a large fire in July 2020 that destroyed the entirety of the unfinished four-story structure.
+New residential buildings were also completed in downtown Everett and the waterfront, adding 650 apartments in the early 2020s.
+The Everett Housing Authority announced plans in 2024 to redevelop the 16 acre Baker Heights public housing complex into a mixed-income neighborhood with 1,500 residential units, offices, and retail with buildings as tall as 15 stories.